 Many schools in Catarman and Laoang lack adequate access to water and sanitary facilities.
 This can have serious health and educational consequences for school children, especially young girls.
 Because schools are used as evacuation centres during natural disasters, these inadquate facilities become overburdened during emergencies, increasing the risk of diseases.
 While the Philippine legislation clearly requires barrier-free access to facilities for people with disabilities and other vulnerable groups, implementation of these regulations has been slow, making access to water and sanitation difficult for the groups.

 Alongside insufficient access to clean drinking water and sanitary facilities, waste management and disposal pose a major environmental problem for the community.
 Although waste collection and recycling lie within the responsibility of the local authorities, practical implementation is either inadequate or non-existent.
 In the midst of these challenges, people with disabilities and other vulnerable groups are particularly affected, as their special needs are not taken into account in community development planning.

-- Improved water and sanitation facilities and school hygiene in 13 municipalities in the Municipalities of Catarman and Laoang in North Samar
+- Improved water and sanitation facilities and school hygiene in 13 barangays or villages in the municipalities of Catarman and Laoang in Northern Samar

 - Better access to safe and barrier-free evacuation centres during natural disasters for communities

 - Inclusive community development planning and awareness raising on inclusion